Welcome to the Livable Places initiative

 • Reducing parking requirements in neighborhoods with good access to existing transit and bike lanes

 These recommendations are based on community feedback and previous efforts by the Planning Department.
-We want to hear from you about how to make our communities more walkable, affordable and equitable - scroll down to find out more and leave your comments.

 Comment and Learn More